Rudra-Garg/PILGRIMAI/README.md

 ## App

-The `app` folder contains the code for the Pilgrim mobile application.
+The `App` folder contains the code for the Pilgrim mobile application.
 Built with Flutter, the Pilgrim app provides users with a convenient way to access Pilgrim on their mobile devices.

 ## Website

-The `website` folder contains the code for the Pilgrim website.
+The `Website` folder contains the code for the Pilgrim website.
 The website is built using a Flask backend and hosted on Google App Engine.
 It offers users another platform to access the Pilgrim and seek support.

 ## Getting Started